Want to Travel? Stop Thinking

 Fears, doubts, and all that jazz.

-I’m Not an Experienced Traveler
+I’m Not an Experienced Traveller

-This trip will be the first time, ever, in my life, where I’ll be traveling entirely on my own to countries where I don’t speak the language, or know anyone.
+This trip will be the first time, ever, in my life, where I’ll be travelling entirely on my own to countries where I don’t speak the language, or know anyone.
 It’s the first time where I’ll be in a foreign country (aside from the US) without friends or family or a tour guide or anyone else.

 These worries might seem a bit overdramatic.
 I know I can learn some Spanish, and learn Finnish phrases to help me out on my trip.
-I know that Western Europe isn’t the most culture shocking place for me to visit.
+I know that Western Europe isn’t the most culturally shocking place for me to visit.
 I also know that this is a relatively short trip (I’m not going on a yearlong round-the-world journey, or moving to these countries).
 I know I’ll probably get by in Spain and Finland just fine.
 In fact, I’ll probably look back later in retrospect and think all of these fears and doubts were pretty stupid.

 Right now though it doesn’t mean the worries just go away.